JoshuaHull/portfolio/libs/rollup-plugin-content-chunks/README.md

-# rollup-plugin-content
+# rollup-plugin-content-chunks

 Import a file's content into a Javascript variable.
+You may also import a chunk of content from a file, rather than the whole thing.

 ## Usage